HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Repotting

-Because of how slow a Sago Palm grows it takes forever for it to fill a pot and even then most are quite happy to stay crammed into their tiny homes for a while longer.
+Because of how slow a Sago Palm grows, it takes forever for it to fill a pot and even then most are quite happy to stay crammed into their tiny homes for a few more years.

 Propagation